boydx/geosalad/PITCHME.md

 ### You can complete alternate lab requirements for the same credit as defined here.

 ---
-### You can complete alternate lab requirements for the same credit as defined here.

----
 ## Lab 5
 ### Make a base map of Kentucky
 @ul